tmKamal/automated-timetable-generator/README.md

 ## Automated Timetable Generator

-Automate the boring manual process of preparing time table in universities and colleges with large number of students.
+Automates the boring manual process of preparing time table in universities and colleges with large number of students.

 ### Install